howmanysmall/thread-utilities/docs/installation.md

 Using the RepoToRoblox plugin is the easiest way to install in Studio.

-1. In the RepoToRoblox widget, enter `bura-games` as the owner and `thread-utilities` as the repository.
+1. In the RepoToRoblox widget, enter `howmanysmall` as the owner and `thread-utilities` as the repository.
 2. Click the Clone Repository button.

 ## Method 2 - Wally